aaskaryar/Tetris-Game/README.md

 # Tetris-Game
-This is a self made tetris game made in Python
+THis is a single player puzzel game, the player will place blocks in a row to clear them and gain a pont for each row cleared.